bitsofcotton/randtools/README.md

 (i)   to begin with, it's a stationary value, so it's access to the initial value or beyond them.
 (ii)  it's deterministic, even we cannot believe, it's true N/~0 ~2 N/~1 in physical meaning on some spaces.
 (iii) it's only open end, we get/set some of the value related to some object.
+(iv)  it's optimization problem stationary value, so we don't decide prior which constraints to be fixed without referring initial value.

 So situation unchanges...

+# General Tips S
+When prime factoring some number, it's a description of the number recursively operator + recursive.
+This referes plain object as operator +, then, abstract algorithm operator +, then, algorithm repeat operator +, ....
+These recursive doesn't have upper limit of recursive number.
+So the result is inverse problem of n-th order operator + references.
+If there's some decomposition route to stack some-order operator ..., they can be multiple definition of result.
+This is the condition General Tips R (ii) one of a description.

+However, we have exists! prime factoring description th., so I don't have the clue why something strange occurs when we calculate contradiction, and why we can do such calculation.

 # Another Download Sites
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing